Disclosure: PCBuildRanked earns from qualifying Amazon purchases through affiliate links in this article.

 Does a B650 board bottleneck the RTX 5070?

 No. PCIe 4.0 x16 delivers up to 32 GB/s of bandwidth; the RTX 5070 rarely sustains more than 10-15 GB/s under gaming load.
-B850 boards add PCIe 5.0 capability, but benchmarks between B650 and B850 paired with the same GPU show no measurable difference in frame rates or frame times.
+B850 boards add PCIe 5.0 capability, but comparisons between B650 and B850 paired with the same GPU show no measurable difference in frame rates or frame times.

 Is 12GB VRAM enough for 1440p gaming?